-Retention time: Select how long to keep recordings, to limit the amount of old recordings, or to comply with regulations regarding data storage.
-If the network storage becomes full, old recordings are removed before the selected time period passes.
+Retention time: Select how long to keep recordings, to limit the amount of old recordings or to comply with regulations regarding data storage.
+If the network storage becomes full, old recordings are removed before the selected time period has passed.